joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-04-06-left-handed-sister.md

 ## Solution

-we want to know if the person we saw is some guy, or "the guy". the question is, how much should we increase our credence in "the guy" on the basis of hearing about his second sister.
+We want to know if the person we saw is some guy, or "the guy".

+The question is, how much should we increase our credence in "the guy" on the basis of hearing about his second sister.

-### background
+### Evidence and updating

-before we hear, our relative belief is
+Before we hear about the left sister, our relative belief in "the guy" vs "some guy" is

 $$
   \dfrac{P(\text{the guy}\rvert \text{sister Mary})}{P(\text{some guy}\rvert \text{sister Mary})} =   \dfrac{P(\text{sister Mary}\rvert \text{the guy})}{P(\text{sister Mary}\rvert\text{some guy})} \dfrac{P(\text{the guy})}{P(\text{some guy})}